getzlab/AnnoMate/README.md

 Most ACBs use jupyter notebooks for their analysis.
 So why not keep the review process in jupyter notebooks too?
 Additionally, there already exist great tools for making interactive figures and dashboards.
 We can use these packages to help automatically consildate information and create figures that will make it easier to review, enforce annotation standards, and track changes over time.

-The `JupyterReviewer` package makes it simple to create dashboards for reviewing data.
+The `AnnoMate` package makes it simple to create dashboards for reviewing data.
 Developers and users can easily customize their dashboards to incorpate any data they like, and automatically provides a reviewer an easy way to annotate their data, track changes, and share their annotations with others.

 ### Get Started